 Each individual is different and must make their own choice about the most appropriate method of care for them.
 We believe Chiropractic, with its central focus on the spine, nervous system and their impact on entire body provides a health care option that can help manage pain as well as assist in achieving optimal well-being.

 Chiropractors are primary healthcare practitioners therefore a referral is not necessary.
-Under the Individual Allied Health Services legislation Medicare will (via GP referral) pay for five chiropractic sessions provided that the condition being managed is chronic ie of more than six month's duration or likely to last more than six months.
+Under the Individual Allied Health Services legislation Medicare will (via GP referral) contribute to five chiropractic sessions provided that the condition being managed is chronic ie of more than six month's duration or likely to last more than six months.
+For Allied Health Referral co-payment details see below.

 1 Chiropractic in New Zealand: Report of the Commission of Inquiry.
 (1979).
 Hasselberg PD, Government Printer, Wellington, New Zealand 2 Dabbs, V., & Lauretti, W.J.
 (1995).
 A Risk Assessment of Cervical Manipulation vs NSAIDs for the Treatment of Neck Pain.
 Journal of Manipulative and Physiological Therapeutics, 18(8), 530-536 3 Meade TW, Dyer S, Browne W, Townsend J, Frank AO.
 (1990) Low Back Pain of Mechanical Origin: Randomised Comparison of Chiropractic and Hospital Outpatient Treatment.
 The British Medical Journal 300: 1431-7 4 Manga P, Angus D et al (1993) The Effectiveness and Cost-Effectiveness of Chiropractic Management of Low Back Pain.
 Pran Manga and Associates, University of Ottawa, Canada.
 5 Shekelle PG, Adams AH, Chassin MR et al. (1991) AH The Appropriateness of Spinal Manipulation for Low-Back Pain: Indications and Ratings by a Multidisciplinary Panel.
 Santa Monica, Calif: RAND Corp, 1991